 If you use a debit card or a credit card to service an online payment system to buy goods or services, it is unlikely that you will be able to use either the Consumer Credit Act 1974 or the chargeback scheme to claim from your card provider in the event of a dispute.
 However, the online payment system may have its own dispute resolution process, which may assist you in getting your problem resolved.

-If you are defrauded into phoning a premium rate number, replying to a premium rate text or paying for any other premium rate service, you can report it to the Phone-paid Services Authority (PSA) (opens in a new window), which regulates content, goods and services charged to a phone bill.
-The Phone-paid Services Authority works with you and the company to resolve the complaint or in the case of serious breaches, may investigate and then decide whether to take further action.
+If you are defrauded into phoning a premium-rate number, replying to a premium-rate text or paying for any other premium-rate service, you can report it to the Phone-paid Services Authority (PSA), which regulates content, goods and services charged to a phone bill.
+The Phone-paid Services Authority works with you and the company to resolve the complaint; in the case of serious breaches, they may investigate and then decide whether to take further action.

 If you enter a contract because a trader misled you or because a trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress - the right to unwind the contract, the right to a discount and the right to damages.
 The 'Misleading & aggressive practices - your right to redress' guide gives more information.
 You can report complaints about unfair trading practices to the Citizens Advice consumer service for referral to trading standards.
 However, it may be difficult to take legal action against a fraudster.

 If you think your details have been shared unlawfully you should report it to the Information Commissioner's Office, either via the website or on 0303 123 1113.